Handling Boredom: Why It's Good for Your Child

 Makes you feel put on the spot, right?
 You might even feel like you're a bad parent.
-Most of us feel responsible when we hear this from our children and want to solve this "problem" right away.
-We respond to our kids’ boredom by providing technological entertainment or structured activities.
+Most of us pressured to solve this "problem" right away.
+We usually respond to our kids’ boredom by providing technological entertainment or structured activities.
 But that's actually counter-productive.
 Children need to encounter and engage with the raw stuff that life is made of: unstructured time.

-Why is unstructured time for children so important?
+Why is unstructured time so important for your child's healthy development?

 Unstructured time also challenges children to explore their own passions.
-If we keep them busy with lessons and structured activity, or they "fill" their time with screen entertainment, they never learn to respond to the stirrings of their own hearts, which might lead them to study the bugs on the sidewalk (as Einstein did for hours), build a fort in the back yard, make a monster from clay, write a short story or song, or organize the neighborhood kids into making a movie.
-These calls from our heart are what lead us to those passions that make life meaningful, and they are available to us even beginning in childhood, when we are given free rein to explore and pursue where our interests lead us.
+If we keep them busy with lessons and structured activity, or they "fill" their time with screen entertainment, they never learn to respond to the stirrings of their own hearts, which might lead them to build a fort in the back yard, make a monster from clay, write a short story or song, organize the neighborhood kids into making a movie, or simply study the bugs on the sidewalk (as Einstein reportedly did for hours).
+These calls from our heart are what lead us to those passions that make life meaningful, and they are available to us beginning in childhood -- but only when children are given free rein to explore and pursue where their interests lead them.